pplewa/billeasy/README.md

 ### Adding New Locales

-1. Add the new locale code to the `locales` array in `next.config.js`
-2. Create a new message file in the `src/messages` directory
+1. Create a new message file in the `src/i18n/messages` directory

 ## Features